Open-TEE/opentee-android/README.md

 ### Build with Android Studio
 1. Import **opentee-android** into Android Studio.
 Go to **File->New->Import Project...** and select the **opentee-android** under the **opentee-android-test** directory.
 Wait for Android Studio to finish the import task.
 2. You need either an Android device or an Android emulator to run our test application.
 To set up a debugging environment, follow the instructions at: https://developer.android.com/studio/run/index.html
-3. Run **opentee** run-time configuration by selecting the opentee from the drop-down list on the left side of the **Run** button.
+3. Run **teeservice** run-time configuration by selecting the teeservice from the drop-down list on the left side of the **Run** button.
 Click the **Run** button and select your target device, which can be either a real Android device or an emulator.
 4. Follow the same steps as above to run the **testapp** run-time configuration.

 For any errors during this process, please refer to the **FAQ** section.